BLP Cohort 2012-2013

 Four Hot Topics Café events of varying topics.
 November 2012, March 2013, and April 2013.

-One personal reflection journal entry about the topic of listening and the first Hot Topics Café.
-November 2012.
+One personal reflection journal entry about the topic of listening and the first Hot Topics Café. two in November 2012.

 Reflective Listening workshop with Melody Hicks.
 February 22, 2013.